 - a.
-A conflict of duty where the Director, or a Responsible Person or employee of the Trustee, owes a duty to another person or entity, which if performed, might reasonably be considered to have the potential to have a material impact (see section 6.2 below) on the capacity of the Fund, or the Responsible Person or employee, to act in a manner that is consistent with the best interests of the beneficiaries of the Fund. - b.
-A conflict of interest where the Director, or a Responsible Person or employee, receives an interest, gift4, emolument5, or any other benefit or advantage, whether monetary or not, directly or indirectly, in connection with the provision of a service or product, which if received, might reasonably be considered to have the potential to have a material impact on the capacity of the Board, or a Responsible Person or employee, to act in a manner that is consistent with the best interests of the beneficiaries of the Fund.
+A conflict of duty where the Board director, or other Responsible Person or employee of the Trustee, owes a duty to another person or entity, which if performed, might reasonably be considered to have the potential to have a material impact (see section 6.2 below) on the capacity of the Fund, or the Responsible Person or employee, to act in a manner that is consistent with the best interests of the beneficiaries of the Fund. - b.
+A conflict of interest where the Board director, or other Responsible Person or employee, receives an interest, gift5, emolument6, or any other benefit or advantage, whether monetary or not, directly or indirectly, in connection with the provision of a service or product, which if received, might reasonably be considered to have the potential to have a material impact on the capacity of the Board, or a Responsible Person or employee, to act in a manner that is consistent with the best financial interests of the beneficiaries of the Fund.